-Kraft Heinz is committed to marketing and advertising its products in a responsible and suitable manner, particularly products marketed and advertised to children under the age of 12.
+Kraft Heinz is committed to marketing and advertising its products in a responsible and suitable and transparent manner, particularly products marketed and advertised to children under the age of 12.

 - No advertising directed to children under 6 years of age;

 - Only qualified products which meet CFBAI’s uniform nutrition criteria may be marketed to children ages 6 to 11;

 - Guidelines apply to media (e.g. TV, internet, radio, etc.) that is primarily directed to children; and

 - No in-school marketing below the university level.

 Similarly, in Canada, Kraft Heinz participates in the Canadian Children’s Food and Beverage Advertising Initiative (CAI), which requires participants to commit that 100 percent of advertising directed primarily to children under the age of 12 promotes only products that represent healthy dietary choices, or to commit to not advertising directly to children under age 12.
 Our company does not advertise to children under the age of 12 in Canada as set out in the CAI report.

 In Europe, we adhere to clear guidelines and requirements, including the U.K.’s OFCOM and Advertising Standards Authority, as well as the Netherlands Code of Conduct on Kids Marketing.
 In Australia and New Zealand we adhere to self-regulatory codes including the New Zealand ASA Children and Young People’s Advertising Code and the Australian AANA Food & Beverages Advertising Code..

 Kraft Heinz recognizes the importance of breast-milk in feeding infants.
 Kraft Heinz also recognizes the breadth of diversity and variety of circumstances globally that can predicate the need to provide formulation nourishment to certain individuals that would otherwise not receive it.